wazuh/wazuh-documentation/source/installation-guide/index.rst

 This document will guide you through the Wazuh installation process.
 If you have any doubt or need assistance:

-- `Join our mailing list <wazuh+subscribe@googlegroups.com>`_.
+- `Mailing list <wazuh+subscribe@googlegroups.com>`_.
 In `our Google group <https://groups.google.com/forum/#!forum/wazuh>`_ you can ask questions and participate in discussions.
 Share your questions and thoughts with the community.
-- `Ask in GitHub <https://github.com/wazuh>`_.
+- `GitHub repositories <https://github.com/wazuh>`_.
 Don’t hesitate to collaborate, make pull-requests, submit issues or send commits, we will review all your questions.
-- `Join us on Slack <https://wazuh.com/community/join-us-on-slack>`_.
+- `Slack channel <https://wazuh.com/community/join-us-on-slack>`_.
 Yet another way to connect with us.
 Join our #community channel to ask your questions and we will do our best to resolve them.

 We also provide `professional support, training and consulting services <https://wazuh.com/professional-services/>`_.